acl21/image_bbox_slicer/docs/index.md

 # Image and Box Annotation Slicer

 This easy-to-use library splits images and its bounding box annotations into tiles, both into specific sizes and into any arbitrary number of equal parts.
+It can also resize them, both by specific sizes and by a resizing/scaling factor.

 <div align="center">
 <img src="img/ibs_demo.jpg" alt="Overview"  />